gowtham-m-2005/anomalous_transaction_detection/README.md

 ## Target Solution:
   ### The Model is implemented within the admin portal of bank accounts which can detect anomalous transactions for a particular user with the press of a button.
+  #### The included website aims to work as a mock site to 'fix' the position of our model on the tech stack

 ## Requiremnets:
   ### Dataset